blackhat-dotcom/Short-Projects-And-Assignments/README.md

 # Short-Projects-And-Assignments
-these are the assignments we were given during the year for Advanced programming
+these are the assignments we were given during the year for Advanced programming in the first Semester